fsr/python-lessons/_exercises/string-methods.md

 number: 3
 ---

-*Remember: String formatting can be very useful for when creating strings for printing to the console*
+*Remember: String formatting can be very useful when creating strings for printing to the console*

 ### Step 1

 Using the documentation on [this page](https://docs.python.org/3/library/stdtypes.html#string-methods) write a script, that takes user input (see exercise 2).
 And checks whether it is (either):

-- a) uppercase
+1. uppercase
-- b) numeric
+2. numeric
-- c) contains the substring `":-)"`
+3. contains the substring `":-)"` or
-- d) none of the above
+4. none of the above

 report which of these it was.